Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-Because of the symmetry present in most bilayer systems considered in experiments, the Rashba spin-orbit coupling is the natural model to study, and therefore the iSGE-SOT has been alternatively called Rashba-SOT in this context.
-As discussed above, the Rashba torque can possess two components corresponding to the FL and DL torques, see Eq. \eqref{eq:torquedef}.
-While the origin of the FL torque is well understood and consistently attributed to the extrinsic intraband iSGE (Rashba-Edelstein) effect \cite{Edelstein1990}, several mechanisms contribute to the DL torque.
-The different contributions have been investigated using semiclassical Boltzmann transport equation \cite{Tan2007,Manchon2008b,Matos-Abiague2009c,Bijl2012,Kim2012b,Kim2013b,Lee2015}, or quantum-mechanical Kubo formula approaches \cite{Wang2012,Pesin2012,Wang2014,Li2015b,Qaiumzadeh2015}.
+Because of the symmetry present in most bilayer systems considered in experiments, the Rashba spin-orbit coupling given by Eq. \eqref{eq:Rashbak} is the natural model to study, and therefore the iSGE-SOT has been alternatively called Rashba-SOT in this context.
+As discussed above, the Rashba torque can possess two components corresponding to the field-like and damping-like torques, see Eq. \eqref{eq:torquedef}.
+While the origin of the field-like torque is well understood and consistently attributed to the extrinsic intraband iSGE (Rashba-Edelstein) effect \cite{Edelstein1990}, several mechanisms contribute to the damping-like torque.
+The different contributions have been investigated using semiclassical Boltzmann transport equation \cite{Tan2007,Manchon2008b,Matos-Abiague2009c,Bijl2012,Kim2012b,Kim2013b,Lee2015}, or quantum-mechanical Kubo formula approaches \cite{Wang2012,Pesin2012,Wang2014,Li2015b,Qaiumzadeh2015,Freimuth2017c}.

-As discussed above, interband transitions produce an intrinsic DL torque in the limit of weak scattering \cite{Kurebayashi2014,Freimuth2014a}, and can be related to the Berry curvature of the electronic band structure in the mixed spin-momentum phase space \cite{Kurebayashi2014,Freimuth2014a,Lee2015,Li2015b}.
+As discussed above, interband transitions produce an intrinsic damping-like torque in the limit of weak scattering \cite{Kurebayashi2014,Freimuth2014a}, and can be related to the Berry curvature of the electronic band structure in the mixed spin-momentum phase space \cite{Kurebayashi2014,Freimuth2014a,Lee2015,Li2015b}.
 As a result, one can expect "hot spots" in the band structure, i.e., points where neighboring bands get very close to each other, to give very large contribution, similarly to the case of intrinsic SHE \cite{Tanaka2008}.
-Notice that in the specific case of the pure 2D Rashba gas, vertex corrections cancel the intrinsic DL torque unless the momentum relaxation time is spin-dependent \cite{Qaiumzadeh2015}, similar to the cancelation occurring for the intrinsic SHE in pure 2D Rashba gas \cite{Inoue2004}.
-Nevertheless, such cancellations are highly sensitive to this specific model band structure and can be considered as accidental, as discussed by \onlinecite{Sinova2015} in the context of intrinsic SHE.
+Notice that in the specific case of the pure 2D Rashba gas, at the first order in the Rashba parameter, vertex corrections cancel the intrinsic damping-like torque unless the momentum relaxation time is spin-dependent \cite{Qaiumzadeh2015,Freimuth2017c}, similar to the cancelation occurring for the intrinsic SHE in pure 2D Rashba gas \cite{Inoue2004}.
+Nevertheless, such cancellations are highly sensitive to this specific model band structure and can be considered as accidental, as discussed by \citet{Sinova2015} in the context of intrinsic SHE.